 Seek Three Quotes

-Take into consideration their ability to understand your needs, how well they have communicated with you and their online reviews and references.
+Consider their ability to understand your needs, how well they have communicated with you and their online reviews and references.

 For your tiler especially, you want to know they are capable of doing the quality finish you expect for the price they have quoted.
-I have heard some horror tiling stories over the years where so-called “professional” tilers have completely ruined new bathrooms.
+I have heard horror-tiling stories over the years where so-called “professional” tilers have completely ruined new bathrooms.
 Remember, you will be living with your bathroom for a good 10-15 years, so although it’s good to save on services, you don’t want to sacrifice quality for price when it comes to choosing a tiler or other finishing services.